 How to clean a stainless steel sink

-Use this expert step by step for best results when cleaning a stainless steel sink.
+Make this expert step by step part of your cleaning ritual for the best results if you have a stainless steel sink.

 1. Rinse the sink out